MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0201-Configuring and managing Azure AD join.md

 9. Switch to **SEA-SVR1**.

-10. In Microsoft Edge, in the Microsoft Entra admin center, expand **Azure Active Directory**.
+10. In Microsoft Edge, in the Microsoft Entra admin center, expand **Identity**.

 11. Select **Devices**, and then select **All devices**.